John Robb (1862–1913): Work

-He was particularly influential in providing housing for roadmen in the County.
-In 1900 he had argued that providing decent homes for roadmen would cut down on travel-to-work times and would keep good men in the Council's employ.
-The Council agreed and from 1901 began building housing throughout the County area.
+He was particularly influential in providing housing for roadmen in the county.
+In 1900 he had argued that providing decent homes for roadmen would cut down on travel-to-work times and would keep good men in the council's employ.
+The council agreed and from 1901 began building housing throughout the county area.
 These simple single and semi-detached dwellings were designed by Robb whose architectural background came in useful.
-They were normally built at road intersections or near Council quarries.
-Several remain including a semi-detached dwelling in Silverburn that retains its County Roadman sign, with single examples at old Craighall, Gourlaw and Kirknewton and a special two-storey design in the Arts & Crafts style at Spylaw Road in Colinton.
+They were normally built at road intersections or near council quarries.
+Several remain including a semi-detached dwelling in Silverburn that retains its "County Roadman" sign, with single examples at Old Craighall, Gourlaw and Kirknewton and a special two-storey design in the Arts & Crafts style at Spylaw Road in Colinton.
 All utilised harled brick walls with red engineering brick quoin detailing.
 This provision was followed thereafter by other Councils.

-His last years were dominated by a Council proposal to erect a ferro-concrete bridge over the Water of Leith and Caledonian Railway at Colinton.
+His last years were dominated by a council proposal to erect a ferro-concrete bridge over the Water of Leith and Caledonian Railway at Colinton.
 Robb's design, had it been built, would have been the largest concrete road bridge in Scotland, and one of the largest in the UK.
 However, in this endeavour he was strenuously opposed by a group of influential Colinton residents led by Sir Robert Rowand Anderson, Scotland's premier architect, and eventually the bridge was only widened.

-In his professional life he was a leading member of the East of Scotland Engineering Association, serving as an early Hon.
-Secretary and Vice President.
+In his professional life he was a leading member of the East of Scotland Engineering Association, serving as an early Honorary Secretary and Vice President.
 He was also President of the County Road Surveyors Association of Scotland and served as a delegate in their 1904 trip to France.
 He returned five years later as a delegate to the first International Road Congress held in Paris in 1909.
 In 1900 he was elected a Member of the Royal Scottish Arboricultural Society.

 In January 1912 he was appointed an Affiliate of the Institution of Civil Engineers and served on their Scottish Roads Committee.
 That year he had been personally complimented by the Road Board on his expenditure of their grants of £11,000.

-In his spare time he served in the Volunteers becoming Sergeant-Instructor of Musketry for the Lothian and Berwickshire Yeomanry.
-He was a fine rifle shot, making numerous appearances at the NRA competitions at Bisley.
+In his spare time he served in the Volunteers becoming Sergeant-Instructor of Musketry for the Lothian and Berwickshire Imperial Yeomanry, after passing an exam at the School of Musketry in Hythe.
+He received the Imperial Yeomanry long service medal in February 1905, and was a fine rifle shot, making numerous appearances at shooting competitions and at the NRA competitions at Bisley.